Javascript is not enabled.

 A 2020 survey conducted by the American Academy of Sleep Medicine found that 63 percent of adults would prefer to eliminate seasonal time changes.

-Here are some ways the disruptions from daylight saving time can affect your body.
+Here are some ways the disruptions from daylight saving time in spring and fall can affect your body.

-1. May increase risk of heart attack and stroke
+1. Higher risk of heart attack and stroke

-Experts have long said daylight saving time takes a toll on your heart.
+Daylight saving time takes a toll on your heart.
 One study found a 24 percent increase in heart attacks on the Monday after daylight saving time starts.
-Another found the risk of stroke is 8 percent higher on the two days following the spring and the fall time changes.

 “We get established in these patterns and the body knows what to expect,” he says.
 “When those patterns get disrupted, you tend to see differences in stress hormone levels and differences in blood pressure levels.
 Both of those things can be triggers for heart attacks and strokes that might not otherwise have happened.”